bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

     shouldItBeCamelCase?)
 -   are your file names in upper or lower case? (e.g. analysis.R vs. Analysis.R?)
--   depending on the language and its naming constratins are your variables, methods, etc., using punctiation? (e.g., my.fuction vs my_function vs myFunction vs MyFunction… and so on)
+-   depending on the language and its naming constraints are your variables, methods, etc., using punctuation? (e.g., my.fiction vs my_function vs myFunction vs MyFunction… and so on)
 -   where should you introduce (or should you introduce) [new lines](https://en.wikipedia.org/wiki/Newline) into your code,